Ismaelm42/Ft_printf/README.md

 ## ABOUT THE PROJECT

-This project has been approached with a constant pursuit of efficiency, consolidating its implementation into a single file containing five functions.
+This project has been approached with a constant pursuit of efficiency, consolidating its implementation into **a single file containing five functions**.
 These functions have been meticulously crafted to adhere to the rigorous style standards set by school 42.
 The assignment involves creating a custom function similar to the printf function in the C programming language, with a focus on enhancing skills related to string manipulation, efficient handling of variable arguments, and output formatting within the context of the C language.
 The specified conversions are as follows: